fabmob/standard-covoiturage/standard-covoiturage_specification.md

 matching results if `count` parameter is not specified.
 All returned results MUST match the query parameters.

-The returned results MAY not reach the `maxDepartureDate` depending on the forecasting horizon of the transport operator.

-A regular trip matches the `departureWeekdays` and `departureTimeOfDay` if *any* journey of the regular trip matches the time and day constraint.
+A regular trip matches the `departureWeekdays` and `departureTimeOfDay` if *any* journey of the regular trip matches the time and day constraint and starts between `minDepartureDate` and `maxDepartureDate` (included).

-The `webUrl` attribute in the response SHOULD link to a page giving an overview of the regular trips (e.g. a "driver" page) and allowing to continue the process of booking regular trips by the user (booking by deeplink).

-The transport operator MUST return at most `count` matching results, or all matching results if `count` parameter is not specified.
-All returned results MUST match the query parameters.

-The returned results MAY not reach the `maxDepartureDate` depending on the forecasting horizon of the transport operator.
+The returned results may not reach the `maxDepartureDate` because of the limited forecasting horizon of the transport operator.

-A regular trip matches the `departureWeekdays` and `departureTimeOfDay` if *any* journey of the regular trip matches the time and day constraint.

 The `webUrl` attribute in the response SHOULD link to a page giving an overview of the regular trips (e.g. a "driver" page) and allowing to continue